Marleen Barth: Early life and education

 Magdalena Antoinette Maria Barth was born on 21 March 1964 in Den Helder in the Netherlands.

-Barth studied political science with a specialty in public administration at the University of Amsterdam.
+Barth studied political science with a speciality in public administration at the University of Amsterdam.

 Career

-Barth worked as a parliamentary reporter for Trouw (1990–1997), was a member of the House of Representatives (1998–2002), a member of the States-Provincial of North Holland (2003–2004), and chair of CNV Onderwijs (Christian teachers' union) (2005–2008).
-She was chair of GGZ Nederland (organisation for mental health) from 2008 to 2013.
+Barth worked as a parliamentary reporter for Trouw (1990–1997), was a member of the House of Representatives (1998–2002), a member of the Provincial Council of North Holland (2003–2004), and chair of the Education Union of the Christian National Trade Union Federation (2005–2008).
+She was chair of the Dutch Association of Mental Health and Addiction Care from 2008 to 2013.

-She was lijsttrekker for the Labour Party in the Dutch Senate election of 2011 and 2015.
+She was lead candidate for the Labour Party in the 2011 and 2015 Senate elections.
 From 7 June 2011, she was a member of the Senate as well as Senate group leader of the Labour Party.
 She stepped down as member of the Senate on 8 February 2018, after a controversy about her vacation during a Senate debate.